eclipse-che/che-operator/.ci/README.md

 All che operator actions are defined in the `.github/workflows` yamls.
 Scripts are located in `.github/bin/minikube` folder.

 - `operator-on-minikube` for testing Eclipse Che deployment
-- `backup-restore-test-on-minikub` for testing Eclipse Che backup and restore features
 - `upgrade-stable-to-next-on-minikube` for testing Eclipse Che upgrade from the latest stable to a new development version
 - `upgrade-stable-to-stable-on-minikube` for testing Eclipse Che upgrade from the latest stable to a new release version